yegorsokolov/MT5/README.md

 or signal generation as needed.
 Optional components can be installed via extras, for example `pip install .[rl]` or `pip install .[heavy]`.

-After the initial training run you can expose monitoring dashboards or other services as needed.
-The `scripts/run_bot.sh` helper now launches the Streamlit dashboard automatically (unless `START_DASHBOARD=0`) so you can monitor the new training progress indicator, which is triggered as soon as the trainer starts, and review the runtime of the most recent model build without additional commands.
+After the initial training run the runtime bootstrap invoked by `python -m mt5` automatically launches the Streamlit dashboard (unless `START_DASHBOARD=0`), starts the background artifact synchroniser and ensures the MetaTrader terminal is online before the realtime loop begins.
+These helpers replace the legacy `scripts/run_bot.sh` wrapper while remaining configurable through the same environment variables.
 The FastAPI management surface that previously launched via `python -m mt5.remote_api` has been retired; the core process-control features are implemented directly in `mt5.remote_api` for in-process automation.

 ### Background services